Pretty maple twist rolls, filled with a maple syrup and walnut filling and twisted into a fun and pretty shape!

 • In a small saucepan, heat milk until it reaches 180F, or when it starts to steam and small bubbles form around the outside of the pan.
 Remove from heat and allow to cool to 105F or lukewarm.

-• Add yeast mixture to large bowl or bowl of a stand mixer fitted with a kneading hook.
-Add cooled milk, sugar, butter, salt and egg, along with 2 cups of the flour.
+• Add the yeast mixture to a large bowl or the bowl of a stand mixer fitted with the kneading hook.
+Add the cooled lukewarm milk, sugar, butter, salt and egg, along with 2 cups of the flour.
 Mix until well combined.
-Begin adding more flour 1/4 cup at a time, at first, then in smaller increments, until you have a soft, smooth and moist, but not sticky dough.
+Begin adding more flour 1/4 cup at a time, at first, then in smaller increments, until you have a soft, smooth and moist, but not sticky dough, kneading the dough in the mixer or by hand for about 5 minutes.

-• While dough is rising, prepare filling by adding all ingredients to a food processor and processing until reduced to a paste.
+• While the dough is rising, prepare the filling by adding all ingredients to a food processor and processing until reduced to a paste.
 Set aside.

 • Prepare a large baking sheet with parchment paper.
 Set aside.